socotecio/django-socio-grpc/docs/introduction.rst

 How does it work ?
 ~~~~~~~~~~~~~~~~~~

-Django Socio gRPC works by exposing gRPC services and abstracting away the details of the gRPC protocol.
+DSG works by exposing gRPC services and abstracting away the details of the gRPC protocol.
-When a gRPC request is received, Django Socio Grpc maps the request to the appropriate service and action,
+When a gRPC request is received, DSG maps the request to the appropriate service and action,
 and then returns a gRPC message (or yields multiple ones in a response-streaming route).
 This mapping allows you to interact with the gRPC services in a way that is familiar to Django developers,
 making most of the Django and DRF external libraries compatible with DSG.